RadioAstronomySoftwareGroup/pyuvsim/README.md

 bleeding-edge: `pip install https://github.com/RadioAstronomySoftwareGroup/pyuvsim`.
 This will install all dependencies.

-If you wish to manage dependencies manually, or are developing `pyuvsum` yourself, read on.
+If you wish to manage dependencies manually, or are developing `pyuvsim` yourself, read on.

 Note that `pyuvsim` is intended to run on clusters running the linux operating system.